-The following main new standards, amendments to standards and interpretations have been published and are not mandatory as of 31 December 2023.
+The following main new standards, amendments to standards and interpretations have been published and are not mandatory as of 31 December 2024.
 The company does not apply them in advance:

-- Amendments to IAS 1 Presentation of financial statements: classification of liabilities as current/non-current (applicable to annual periods beginning on or after 1 January 2024) - Amendments to IFRS 16 Lease liability in a sale and leaseback (applicable to annual periods beginning on or after 1 January 2024) - Amendments to IAS 7 and IFRS 7 Supplier finance arrangements (effective for annual periods beginning on or after 1 January 2024, subject to EU approval) - Amendments to IAS 21 Lack of exchangeability (applicable to annual periods beginning on or after 1 January 2025 subject to EU approval)
+- Amendments to IAS 21 No Convertibility (applicable to financial years beginning on or after 1 January 2025) - Amendments to IFRS 7 and IFRS 9 (applicable to financial years beginning on or after 1 January 2026 subject to EU approval): - Classification and valuation of financial instruments - o Renewable electricity purchase agreements - Annual improvements to IFRS (IAS 7, IFRS 1, IFRS 7, IFRS 9 and IFRS 10), applicable to financial years beginning on or after 1 January 2026, subject to EU approval. - IFRS 18 Presentation and Disclosure in Financial Statements (applicable to financial years beginning on or after 1 January 2027, subject to EU approval).

-The expected impacts of these amendments are not considered significant.
+The expected impacts of these amendments are not considered material, with the exception of the new presentation of the financial statements